Parikshit-Hooda/VBA-excel-examples/README.md

 ### License
 The author of this repository or the contributors hold no responsibility for any profit or loss incurred by the use of the code or any the contents(full or in partial) of this repository.
 Now then, feel free to use the contents of this repository.

+## Contribute
+Feel free to raise a PR.
+Issues welcome.